Humi-HR/partners-api/v1/companies/companyId/employee_time_worked/post.md

 | overtime_hours | required | decimal formatted string | The number of overtime hours for this `Time Worked` entry                   |

 When the `id` is not included in the request, the entry is recorded as a new record.
 The `id` will be set in the request and can be read out from the response.
-If the `id` is set and exists for `employee_id` then the record will have it's contents updated.
+If the `id` is set and exists for `employee_id` then the record will have its contents updated.

 ### Example Request